 - Choose foods low in sodium.
-Eat less than 700 mg of sodium per day.
+Eat less than 700 mg of sodium per meal.

-- Limit potassium to less than 700 mg per day.
+- Limit potassium to less than 700 mg per meal.

 - Avoid or limit foods high in phosphorus.
-Less than 350 mg of phosphorus per day is idea.
+Less than 350 mg of phosphorus per meal is ideal.

-- Limit protein-rich foods to about 25 g per day.
+- Limit protein-rich foods to about 25 g per meal.